pub struct LineSegmenter { /* private fields */ }Expand description

 The dictionary model uses a list of words to determine appropriate breakpoints.
 It is faster than the LSTM model but requires more data.

-See also Self::new_dictionary
+See also Self::new_dictionary.

-✨ Enabled with the compiled_data
+✨ Enabled with the compiled_data Cargo feature.

 Sourcepub fn try_new_dictionary_with_buffer_provider(